masrul/quickPDF/README.md

 +  -c , --column
     > Column ID of data for analysis, default is 0
 +  -n, --normalize
-    > Set normalize true, default false
-+  -nt , --norm-type
     + sum: sum of all bin heights is 1
     + integral: sum of (binwidth X bin height) is 1.
-    > default is sum
-+ -w,--write
-    > Flag for writing results into a file,default is not set

 + -img,--dump-image
     > Name of output image file